The largest source of research funding to agriculture, plant, animal & natural sciences in the UK is UKRI, encompassing BBSRC, NERC & Innovate UK.

 The Charity sector also plays an important role in supporting the knowledge landscape in UK agrifood, both from large charities like WWF, Soil Association, Prince of Wales' Charitable Fund and smaller agricultural charities often addressing local KE needs, represented by the Agri-Food Charities Partnership.
 The Morley Agricultural Foundation is one of the larger ag charities.

-Add any missing funding sources or useful links and resources below.
+Let the community know about other funding sources or useful links and resources in the comments box below.